dotnet/docs/docs/framework/wpf/graphics-multimedia/how-to-apply-material-to-the-front-and-back-of-a-3-d-object.md

 ---
-title: "How to: Apply Material to the Front and Back of a 3-D Object | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Apply Material to the Front and Back of a 3-D Object" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"